-FAQ: How do I use the Periodical Finder to locate the full-text of a citation generated by ChatGPT, from Google, or referenced in a scholarly work?
+FAQ: How do I use the Publication Finder to locate the full-text of a citation generated by ChatGPT, from Google, or referenced in a scholarly work?

 -